fwupd/fwupd/README.md

 edge fwupd version, but it should not be considered as a replacement to the distro-provided system version.

+### Using Tartan

+[Tartan](https://gitlab.freedesktop.org/tartan/tartan/-/wikis/home) is a LLVM static analysis plugin built to analyze GLib code.
+It can be installed and then run using:

+    mkdir build-tartan
+    CC=clang meson ../
+    SCANBUILD=../contrib/tartan.sh ninja scan-build

 ## LVFS

 This project is configured by default to download firmware from the [Linux Vendor